fkorsa/PracticalGuideToSoftwareDevelopment/README.md

 The purpose of this book is to help you become a professional software developer, when your skills belong mainly to the programming and computer science fields.

 &ast; Note: You don't need a computer to *write* algorithms.
 An algorithm is merely a sequence of steps; a recipe of sorts.
-You can write tons of algorithms and never execute them on a computer...
-Which would of course be pretty pointless.
-But what if a "pure" programmer works with a "pure" computer scientist?
-The computer scientist could write an algorithm, which is then used by the programmer inside a program executed on a computer.
-In practice, of course, nobody is a "pure" something.
-Everybody has *some* features of a programmer, *some* of a computer scientist, and *some* of a software developer [including your grandma].

 # Who's this for?
 TL;DR